galenzo17/fast-api-cron-jobs-every-where/README.md

 # FastAPI Cron Job API

 Hello!
-My name is Agustín, and I created this project to learn FastAPI and understand how to manage cron jobs programmatically.
+My name is Agustín, and I created this project to learn FastAPI and FastAPI 😄 .

 ## Setup